The role of individual compensation and acceptance decisions in crowdsourced delivery: Problem definition

 \subsection{Logistic acceptance probability}

 An alternative to modeling the acceptance behavior of occasional drivers that has been suggested in the literature is the use of logistic regression models. \citet{devari_crowdsourcing_2017} propose a logistic regression model to model the acceptance behavior of occasional drivers for performing a delivery for their friends.
 Similarly, \citet{Le2019} propose a binary-logit model where the willingness to work as an occasional driver is considered a dependent variable.
-Logistic regression is particularly appealing when historical or experimental data are available on the compensation offered for tasks and the resulting acceptance decisions.
+Logistic regression is particularly appealing when historical or experimental data are available on task and driver attributes, external factors, the compensation offered for tasks and the resulting acceptance decisions.
 Such data can be used to fit a logistic regression model that predicts the acceptance probabilities of occasional drivers.
-Using parameters $\gamma_{ij}$ and $\delta_{ij}>0$, logistic acceptance probabilities are modeled using functions
+Using parameters $\gamma_{ij}$, which subsumes the impact of all predictors other than the compensation, and $\delta_{ij}>0$, logistic acceptance probabilities are modeled using functions

 A nonlinear model for the \probabbr when considering logistic acceptance probabilities is obtained from \eqref{eq:minlp} if the objective function \eqref{eq:minlp:obj} is replaced by